-The cargo blocks for fibre ropes are to comply with the following requirements (A) through (C) below:
+The cargo blocks for fibre ropes are to comply with the following requirements (A) through (C):

-- (A) The diameter of the bottom of the rope groove is not be less than 5.5 times the fibre rope diameter. - (B) The depth of the groove of the sheave is not be less than the fibre rope diameter. - (C) The groove diameter of the sheave is to be the fibre rope diameter plus 2 mm, as a standard.
+- (A) The pitch circle diameter of the sheave is not to be less than 5.5 times the fibre rope diameter.
+(2025) - (B) The depth of the groove of the sheave is not be less than the fibre rope diameter. - (C) The groove diameter of the sheave is to be the fibre rope diameter plus 2 mm, as a standard.